Kinto/kinto/docs/api/groups.rst

 Groups
 ######

-A group associates a name to a list of principals.
+A group associates a name to a list of :term:`principals <principal>`.
 It is useful in order to handle permissions.
 Groups are defined in buckets.

 A group is a mapping with the following attributes: